turner-industries/dev-dept/how-to/continuous-delivery/asp-net-continuous-delivery.md

 4. Set "Release Number" to `$(Build.BuildNumber)`

     ![Set Create Octopus Release Settings][release-octopus-settings]

-### Add Resharper Code Quality Step
-1. Add the "Resharper Code Quality Analysis" step from the task catalogue under the "Build" tab

-    ![Add Resharper Step][resharper]
-2. Set the "Path to .sln or .csproj file" to `\*.sln`

-    ![Set Resharper Settings][resharper-settings]

 ### Set Build Number Format
 1. Go to the "General" tab and set the "Build number format" to `1.0$(rev:.r)`.
 This will have to be incremented manually when you want to bump the version.